Kevin Hancock

 He seems like a fantastic guy/dad/husband/friend who loves sports and golf and makes another wonderful addition to the Montemar.

-WHAT NEEDS TO HAPPEN IN 2024 – I’m hoping for a lot more of the same.
+WHAT NEEDED TO HAPPEN IN 2024– I’m hoping for a lot more of the same.
 Kevin was a blast to hang out with and rallying for four days is what this tournament’s all about.
 This year he’ll have the benefit of a generous returner’s handicap which should help get him in the top half after the opening round.
 That’s what it’s designed for.
 He’ll also have the benefit of playing on what is almost home turf.
 The man went to school in Pullman, which is 50 minutes from our hotel and Circling Raven, although he’s so old Circling Raven probably didn’t exist when he was there.
 It will be great to see Kevin again and see what he can do.

-ODDS TO WIN – 68-1
+ODDS TO WIN – 75-1

 FUN FACT – Kevin was the only witness to Jay’s hole-in-one 20 years ago.
 He’s witnessed two other aces in his life but is still waiting on his first.
 I’ve got a feeling it’s coming at the Montemar.

-LIFETIME POINT TOTAL - 238
+LIFETIME POINT TOTAL - 492 (27th)

 JACKETS WON – 0